rlancaster243/rag-system-groq-deepseek/README.md

 1. **Ingestion**: Documents are loaded from the `data/` directory, chunked, embedded, and stored in Chroma
 2. **Retrieval**: User queries are embedded and matched against the vector store to find relevant documents
-3. **Generation**: Retrieved context is passed to DeepSeek R1 via Groq to generate grounded answers with citations
+3. **Generation**: Retrieved context is passed to Mixtral 8x7B via Groq to generate grounded answers with citations

 ### Project Structure